top of page

 Therapeutic Counselling Tailored To Your Needs Helping You Find Solutions To The Challenges Of Life

-Derek Flint Therapeutic Counselling offers support for Sex & Porn Addiction, Men's Mental Health, and Couples Counselling in West Malling, Carshalton, Woking, and Online.
+Derek Flint Therapeutic Counselling offers support for Sex & Porn Addiction, Financial Domination 'addiction', Men's Mental Health, and addiction support for alcohol, drug use and gambling ; offering in person sessions in West Malling, Kent, Carshalton, Edenbridge, Surrey and Online UK wide and internationally.

 bottom of page